abd-hussain/IslamMob-mobile/README.md

 ## //TODO features:
 - [ ] Support new languages
-- [ ] Button inside Quran to move to next BookMark
 - [ ] Qibla Finder
 - [ ] Download PDF should happen in background thread will the user navigating inside
 - [ ] Place For Donate